Home > Basics > 14 Invaluable Digital Tools for Students in 2024

 Image credit: Doist

 Trying to keep track of your school schedule, work life, social events, and extracurriculars?
-Think of Todoist as a much more organized and visually appealing Apple calendar.
+Think of Todoist as a more organized and visually appealing Apple calendar.
 You can add a task, break it into subtasks, and move tasks into different projects.

 You can set up reminders and give tasks varying priority levels.
 Todoist is collaborative, too, allowing you to share projects with others and discuss the task in the comments.
 You can use Todoist on your desktop, preferred browser, and on your phone.